abisht-px/test-publish/cmd/tools/doc/README.md

 # Test Documentation Tool

 A simple tool to generate test documentation from comments in test files.
-It produces a JSON data
+It produces a JSON data and prints it when publish flag is marked as 'false'.

+## Publish Test Documents

+It can also publish the test doc to testrail when publish flag is marked as 'true'.
+User and Api key secrets can be retrieved from AWS secrets manager object 'testrail-api-secret'.

 Expected format of comments -